-You see, I don’t know one thing about musical theatre except where to buy my tickets to attend but there was a poster for Mamma Mia and I liked that musical and it seemed like a good idea at the time, so I signed up.
+You see, I don’t know one thing about musical theatre except where to buy my tickets to attend but there was a poster for Mamma Mia and I liked that music and it seemed like a good idea at the time, so I signed up.
 The director sent me a song to sing, pages of a script to study and set a time for the audition.
 Geez, I can barely type the word.
 Audition, ugh.

 I didn’t even recognize the song, but thanks to YouTube, Meryl Streep and I sang Slipping through my Fingers day after day after day, in the shower, in the car and in private – always, always in private.
-I practiced my lines and with all the confidence I could muster and then as directed at 6:50 pm I showed up for my audition – for a musical!
+I practised my lines and with all the confidence I could muster and then as directed at 6:50 pm I showed up for my audition – for a musical!

-The ten minute audition was way worse than being in the million degree below zero cryo-chamber.
+The ten-minute audition was way worse than being in the million-degree below zero cryo-chamber.
 To say it was awful would not be an exaggeration, well it wasn’t awful, the four people sitting and coordinating the audition were very kind and patient.
 I was awful.
 Like awful, awful.
 Not just a little bit awful but terrible-awful, bad-awful, embarrassing-awful.
 Never mind ‘When was the last time you did something for the first time?’ how about ‘When was the last time you did something so ridiculously embarrassing?’

 I sang accompanied by the pianist but either she was slow or I was fast and the words didn’t match the music.
 For the script, I literally looked at my feet the entire time.
 Me, little miss I’m-at-home-on-a-stage, I could not even make eye contact, which apparently is bad when you are supposed to be acting.

-Well I guess I’m only good on stage when I get to sing with Luke the Uke and when I get to decide what I’m saying, not when someone else is telling me what to say.
+Well, I guess I’m only good on stage when I get to sing with Luke the Uke and when I get to decide what I’m saying, not when someone else is telling me what to say.